Why Do People Get Divorced? 10 Reasons And Statistics

 Discuss the option of divorce in online counseling

-If you are experiencing any of these issues in your marriage, you may want to consider consulting with a professional relationship counselor.
+If you are experiencing any of these issues in your marriage and you want to file for divorce, consider consulting with a professional relationship counselor.
 Some couples may be hesitant to seek out counseling in an in-person setting.
 These clinical environments can sometimes make discussions about sensitive topics even more difficult.
 Internet-based therapeutic settings may put some individuals at ease when talking about marital issues.
 Online counseling may also be more convenient since appointment times are available day or night.

 A recent study demonstrated the effectiveness of online therapy, especially when coupled with videoconferencing technology.
 Researchers found that this form of couples counseling was just as effective as in-person therapy for improving relationship functioning.